Nevada Department of Education logo

 Purpose of Adult Education in Nevada

-The purpose of Adult Education in Nevada is to increase the reading, writing, speaking, comprehension, mathematics, and problem-solving skills of adult students so they can achieve their life, work, and educational goals.
+The purpose of Adult Education in Nevada is to increase the skills needed for adult students to achieve their life, work, and educational goals.

 Instructional Program Goals